chris-bc/esp32-gravity/README.md

 I have no idea whether that's true or not, or what it would mean if it were true, but consider yoursef warned.
 (I use the 3V3 pin myself).

+## Installing From Binaries

+A number of different binary packages are available with each release.
+* **esp32-gravity-<version>**:  Compiled as a console application without debug outputs;
+* **esp32-gravity-debug-<version>**: Compiled as a console application with debug outputs;
+* **esp32-gravity-flipper-<version>**: Compiled as a Flipper application without debug outputs;
+* **esp32-gravity-flipper-debug-<version>**: Compiled as a flipper application with debug outputs.

+Download and extract the appropriate archive, preferably on a Linux VM.
+On a Linux host the packaged executables will work so the flash script won't require updating - simply run `flash.sh` and the device should flash.

+If it isn't already installed you may need to `python3 -m pip install esptool`.

+For Windows and MacOS users you'll just need to take an extra couple of steps:
+1. Install `Python` if it is not already installed.
+Ensure `PIP` is also installed (in most cases either PIP is installed by default or a bootstrap is provided to easily install it).
+2. Install `esptool` using `python3 -m pip install esptool`
+3. The command `esptool.py` should now be in your path.
+If not, run esptool.py from the binary package.
+4. Edit flash.sh in your favourite text editor
+  * If you like you could update the commands to call `esptool.py` directly from the path rather than calling a standalone version via python.
+  * Alternatively you could just copy and paste everything that comes after `esptool.py` in the script.

+This should have resulted in you flashing three binary files to your esp32: `esp-wireless-tools.bin`, `bootloader.bin` and `partition-table.bin`.

 ## Using Gravity